cypnk/Portable-SBC-Shell/README.md

-# Portable-SBC-Shell
+# Portable SBC Shell
-Single board computer enclosure
+Single board computer enclosure with attached keyboard and compartment for batteries